wsbf/wsbf.net/README.md

 - write script to merge fragmented shows in `shows` table
 - polish database (remove HTML entities like `&amp;`, check for invalid values, etc.)
 - upgrade MySQL and PHP to newest versions
+- complete the PHP implementation of RDS sender

 ### Client (public)